Maine Family Law Services:

 The main difference?
 Divorce ends the marriage.
 Legal separation does not—you remain legally married, even though the IRS may still treat you as “unmarried” for tax purposes.

-Grounds for divorce in Maine
+Grounds for Divorce in Maine

 Grounds for divorce are the legal reasons that you state for seeking a divorce.
 If you cannot state a valid reason, you will not be granted a divorce in Maine.